uagaug/uagaug.github.io/_pages/drone-shots.md

 ## I love traveling with my DJI Mavic Pro.
 In 2020 I became a private pilot.
 Here are some aerial photos taken from the Mavic, a Cessna, or a Piper.

 ### 2021 May Wild West
 This is a 3-day trip to celebrate my first 100 hours of flying.
-The geography of the wild west is simply out of this world.
+The landscape of the wild west is simply out of this world.

 Sedona Airport